Nonlinear Meta-Learning Can Guarantee Faster Rates: Main Results

 \end{corollary} \begin{rem}[Saturation effect on large $N$] Corollary~\ref{cor:learning_rate} shows no further improvement from larger $N$ once $N \geq n^{\frac{2(r\wedge 1/2)+1+p}{\alpha} -1}$, since the rates then only depend on $n$ (as outlined in case B).
 This is due to a saturation effect from the bias-variance trade-off, i.e., $N$ only helps decrease the variance term below the best achievable bias; at that point the bias (within each task) can only be further improved by larger per-task sample size $n$. \end{rem}

-\begin{rem}[Regime $N \gtrsim \exp(n)$] The regimes presented in Corollary~\ref{cor:learning_rate} only covers settings where $N \lesssim \exp(n)$, which is in fact the only regime covered by previous works \citep[see, for instance,][]{du2021fewshot,tripuraneni2020theory}.
+\begin{rem}[Regime $N \gtrsim \exp(n)$] The regimes presented in Corollary~\ref{cor:learning_rate} only cover settings where $N \lesssim \exp(n)$, which is in fact the only regime covered by previous works (see, for instance \cite{du2021fewshot,tripuraneni2020theory}).
 This is due to the constraints $n \geq A_{\lambda}, B_{\lambda}$, that prevents $N \gtrsim \exp(n)$.
 However, at the cost of a less tight rate we can obtain a bound on the pre-training error that is free of any constraint on $n$ (see Section~\ref{sec:exp_setting}).
-As a corollary of this theorem, when $N \lesssim \exp(n)$, choosing $\lambda = n^{-\frac{1}{2}}$, results in the nontrivial rate
+As a corollary of this theorem, when $N \gtrsim \exp(n)$, choosing $\lambda = n^{-\frac{1}{2}}$, results in the nontrivial rate

 Notice that this is a slower rate than shown for smaller $N$ in regime B of Corollary~\ref{cor:learning_rate}.
 Tightening the rates in the regime of $N \gtrsim \exp(n)$ appears difficult, and is left as an open problem.
-We emphasize, as stated earlier, that this regime is in fact not addressed by previous works, even under the stronger assumption of linear representations. \end{rem} \paragraph{Regimes of Gain.} We want to contrast our results in the meta-learning setting with the rates obtainable on the target task without the benefits of source tasks.
+We emphasize, as stated earlier, that this regime is in fact not addressed by previous works, even under the stronger assumption of linear representations. \end{rem}

+\paragraph{Regimes of Gain.} We want to contrast our results in the meta-learning setting with the rates obtainable on the target task without the benefits of source tasks.
 Since no regularity condition is imposed on the target distribution, the best target rate, absent any source tasks, is of the form $O(n_T^{-1/4})$ \citep[see e.g.,][]{caponnetto2007optimal}\footnote{Note that the assumption that $f_T$ is in some subspace $\cH_s$ is irrelevant for usual kernel ridge regression, since it is always true once we know that $f$ belongs to $\cH$.}; thus we gain from the source tasks whenever $\cE_{\mu_T}(\hat{f}_{T,\lambda_*}) = o(n_T^{-1/4})$.

 Our interest, however, is in {\it regimes where the gain is greatest}, in that the source tasks permit a final meta-learning rate of $\cE_{\mu_T}(\hat{f}_{T,\lambda_*})\lesssim \sqrt{s/n_T}$; Corollary~\ref{cor:learning_rate} displays such regimes according to the number of source samples $N$ and $n$, and the parameters $r$, $\alpha$ and $p$, denoting the difficulty of the sources tasks.
 While it is clear that larger $r$ indicates \emph{smoother} source regression functions $f_i$ as viewed from within the RKHS $\cH$, smaller parameters $\alpha$ and $p$ can be understood as a \emph{smoothness level} of the RKHS $\cH$ itself---e.g., consider a Sobolev space $\cH$ of $m$-smooth functions, then we may take $\alpha, p\propto 1/m$ (see Example \ref{ex:sobolev}).
 Thus the {smoother} the source tasks, viewed under $r$, $\alpha$ and $p$, the faster the rates we can expect, since our approach aims at reducing the bias in each individual task (which is easiest under smoothness see Remark \ref{rem:overfitting_low} below).